OmengU/quap/documentation/documentation.typ

 There are, however, many Libraries and Frameworks that aim to solve this problem by allowing the developer to create reusable blocks called Components.
 The most popular solutions are Angular and React, the latter of which is used in this project.
 Components are self-contained, customizable, and readily interchangeable.

 In the previous example, the dark mode toggle becomes a Component that, after it has been implemented once, can be used anywhere.
-In the case of the navigation bar, where the specific links may change, it is also possible to define the content as Props, values that can be passed to a component similarly to arguments of functions.
+In the case of the navigation bar, where the specific links may change, it is also possible to define the content as Props, values that can be passed to a Component similarly to arguments of functions.
 React utilizes a virtual #acr("DOM"), which is an in-memory representation of the actual #acr("DOM") mentioned in the section about JavaScript.
 It allows  React to efficiently identify and update only the necessary parts of the UI when data changes, leading to faster and smoother user experiences.
 Components also make it very easy to maintain code down the line.
 Imagine updating the toggle behavior – you do it in one place, and the change automatically reflects across all instances.

 React supports both JavaScript and TypeScript.
 It includes the ability for the developer to write #acr("HTML") markup directly in the JavaScript/TypeScript file using #acr("JSX"). #acr("JSX") also allows for seamless code injection into the markup by wrapping all code to be executed in "{}".  @misc-react
 ==== Vite